-These days, my escapism can take the form of gardening, watching movies at home, playing video games, or of course making my own worlds with fancy technology.
+These days, my escapism can take the form of gardening, watching movies, playing video games, or of course making my own worlds with fancy technology.
 Still nothing quite compares to opening a book.
-I am a reader, I will always be a reader.
 It's like coming back to the best parts of my life, and looking forward to a new adventure all at the same time.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.

 Click on any Image to continue

 Below, select which favorite lists you would like to save this product into.

 See these images in your home!